cnjoku1/Azure_IAM_Project-/README.md

 # 🧩 Azure IAM Lifecycle Project (Joiner–Mover–Leaver Simulation)

 **Every control tells a story.**
-By tracking IAM KPIs (provisioning, access review, deprovisioning), I turned governance data into insight — showing how compliance can be both measurable and meaningful.
+By tracking IAM KPIs (Provisioning, Access Review, Deprovisioning), I turned governance data into insight — showing how compliance can be both measurable and meaningful.

 This project simulates a **Joiner–Mover–Leaver IAM lifecycle** using **Microsoft Entra ID (Azure AD)** — all built entirely on a **free-tier Azure account**.
 It demonstrates role-based provisioning, access review, and deprovisioning with mapped compliance frameworks to NIST, ISO 27001, and SOX 404.